Calculating Approximate Tire Dimensions(Lea en español)

 The second pair of numbers (225/45R17) is the tire's aspect ratio or profile.
 This percentage represents the ratio of sidewall’s section height to the tire’s section width.
-The section height's measurement can be calculated by multiplying the section width by the aspect ratio.
+The section height can be calculated by multiplying the section width by the aspect ratio percentage.
 The answer will be the height of one sidewall.
 For example:

 225mm x 0.45 = 101.3mm

 The last number (225/45R17) is the diameter of the wheel in inches.